Dmongue1/CMSC-471-Project-1/README.md

 Goal of this edit:

-- Alter the Computer vs Computer code to allow for opponents to use different algorithms
+- Alter the Computer vs Computer code to allow for opponents to use different algorithms -- Changed Computer vs Computer playGame() function to take 4 arguments playGame(algo=4, skillW=2, skillB=2) -> playgame(algoW, skillW, algoB, skillB) -- Allows user to set different algorithms for each opponent -- Allows user to set algorithm and depth manually -- Requires user to specify all 4 when calling

 - Allow for randomization of algorithms and depths

 - Trim the algo options so that eval_1 is =1, since the others aren't necessary for this project.